DNA-BarKeeper/barkeeper/README.md

 - Modify the *.env* file to your project's needs.
 Values that you need to change are described as such in the file.
 The same goes for variables that generally should not (or don't need to) be changed.
 You do not need to add values for `SECRET_KEY_BASE` and `DEVISE_KEY` yet!
+If you want the app to run on a port different to the standard port 80, please specify your desired port number in the environment variable `PORT`.
+The value of the variable `PUMA_PORT` should generally not be changed.
     - After setting up **all other** environment variables and saving the file, generate secret keys for Rails and Devise by running `make secret` two times and copying the generated random keys from your command line.
      Add the first key as the value for `SECRET_KEY_BASE`